It’s time for embedded user interfaces to catch up to the rest of the world.

-Storyboard Suite is one such tool, with built-in parallel workflows between the designer and developer to reduce the common frustrations and friction between them.
+Storyboard is one such tool, with built-in parallel workflows between the designer and developer to reduce the common frustrations and friction between them.
 By working side-by-side, the designer can focus on creating the best UX/UI possible, the developer can focus on the back-end, and the whole application is created, tested, and deployed within one single environment.
 The app also happens to run on a highly-optimized engine tuned for a variety of platforms and architectures.

 This video from last year’s Apple WWDC event sums up why smart design matters:

 “When you put so much hard work and creativity into an app, you really want it to reach people.
 But ultimately, everyone will experience your app in their own way and if you think about the millions of people who could use your app, you have to consider how diverse their perspectives are.”